The Prevalence of Human Trafficking

 - Join Project Beautiful, our monthly giving community dedicated to ending human trafficking.

-- Give a one-time gift to Love Justice International.
-Right now, it only costs us around $100 to prevent a life from being trafficked.
+- Give a one-time gift to Love Justice International. $100 can help change the story for someone being trafficked.

 - Fundraise for our work.
 This can look many different ways—from brand partnerships, to Facebook fundraising, to events, to corporate sponsorships, to much more!